-Update in 2014: Our most recent housemate who gardened in exchange for rent, Dan, was a joy.
+Update in 2015: Our most recent housemate, Dan, who gardened in 2013 in exchange for rent, was a joy.
 I’m grateful for his good work, and his positive presence in the house.
 He’s 63, in contrast to our prior work-for-rent folks, who were recent college graduates.

 Who says that single people ought to live alone, or that married couples wouldn’t want or need a housemate?
 I’m happily married and I love having a housemate who helps us garden, clean the house and tend our urban chickens in exchange for rent.
 It raises our quality of life altogether, and also reduces overall carbon footprint.

 This piece below first appeared as a guest post at Get Rich Slowly.

 “Friendly married couple, both professionals in sustainability, seeks one competent, friendly person to serve as Home & Garden Manager in exchange for free rent.”

 That’s the opener to the Craigslist ad that has turned our weedy front lawn into a beautiful garden, freed up six hours of our time per week and yielded us a lot of fun at no cost.